 Tucked away in a cul-de-sac in Melbourne’s northern suburbs, Maxwell House is a high-tech eco family home for a young family of 5, plus their dog Otto, a miniature schnauzer.
 The Maxwell Residence rethinks traditional suburban homes by allowing the occupants to connect with nature from multiple courtyards and large windows, to benefit the families’ health and well-being.

-A collaborative effort between architectural practice Melbourne Design Studios, the clients and The Stylemsmiths, the house is off modern design, split over 2 levels consisting of 4 bedrooms, 2 internal courtyards, pool, fireplace and large living areas.
+A collaborative effort between architectural practice Melbourne Design Studios, the clients and The Stylesmiths™, the house is of modern design, split over 2 levels consisting of 4 bedrooms, 2 internal courtyards, pool, fireplace and large living areas.

 Our lead designer for this project believes that the use of colour which has been applied in every room is key to creating calming spaces that are warm and inviting.
-Thought the home the colour palette continues to develop as you move throughout the house allowing for unexpected surprises in every room.
+The colour palette continues to develop as you move throughout the home, allowing for unexpected surprises in every room.